platformsh/platformsh-docs/src/development/ssh.md

 authorized_keys
 ```

-If you find a file named either `id_rsa.pub` or `id_dsa.pub`, you can use it with Platform.sh.
+If you find a file named `id_rsa.pub`, you can use it with Platform.sh.
 If you don't find an existing key, see the steps to create a new one in the [next section](#create-a-new-public-private-keypair).

 ## Create a New Public-Private Keypair